tobuya/Portfolio/README.md

 # Portfolio

-> This is a portfolio repository build from a Figma mobile phone design using CSS Flex layout, CSS Grid layout and HTML.
+> This is a portfolio repository built from a Figma design for desktop and mobile version to demonstrate Responsive Web Design using CSS Flex layout, CSS Grid layout and HTML.

 ## Built With